data-edu/data-science-in-education/_book/05-foundational-skills_1.md

 3. Access to the data used in each of the walkthroughs
 4. The "dataedu" theme and color palette for reuse

-If you feel that you need more information before you're ready to install the package, you can skip this section and rest assured that we'll cover packages, their installation, and how to load them into R in more depth in [Chapter 6](#c06).
+If you feel that you need more information before you're ready to install the package, you can skip this section.
+Rest assured that we'll cover packages, their installation, and how to load them into R in more depth in [Chapter 6](#c06).
-However, if you're feeling a bit adventurous, go ahead and give it a shot by running the code below.
+However, if you're feeling a bit adventurous, go ahead and give it a shot by running the code below. *Please note that the {dataedu} package requires R version 3.6 or higher to run.*

 > **Note:** After the publication of this book, we realized using {devtools} to install {dataedu} could create a lot of conflict with readers' existing packages We updated the code to require only the package {remotes} contained within {devtools} so to ease installation.
 For more info, see the [{dataedu} repository on GitHub](https://github.com/data-edu/dataedu).